-The key strategic challenges (i.e., mission, operational, human resource, financial and community-related strategic challenges) that may affect 1890 Research and Extension's success in fulfilling its mission and achieving its strategic goals consist of the following as opportunities: (1) utilizing the mobile unit to expand the technology focus to assist counties across the state with our programs, (2) assist academic areas in developing new and innovative programs/activities, (3) help to develop an international programming focus at South Carolina State University, (4) expand the professional development training for Research and Extension staff, (5) emphasize the land grant tradition of public service, (6) strengthen program development, (7) provide an opportunity to strengthen and develop more collaborations and partnerships across the state with various entities and (8) build the Geographic Information Management System (GIS) within 1890 to enhance 1890 Research and Extension and better serve areas with specific concerns and needs.
+The key strategic challenges (i.e., mission, operational, human resources, financial and community-related strategic challenges) that may affect 1890 Research and Extension's success in fulfilling its mission and achieving its strategic goals consist of the following as opportunities: (1) Availability of faculty release time to conduct research; (2) The University's prohibition on hiring or implementation of University-wide hiring freeze regardless of the source of funds will impact 1890 Program's ability to address its staffing needs; (3) The adoption of an electronic reporting system will encounter challenges as it relates to finding the appropriate system to include training and maintenance requirements of a system; (4) The success of the 1890 Facilities Projects is dependent on a fluid and consistent partnership between the USDA/NIFA, 1890 Program, Division of Finance and the SC Budget and Control Board.
+If there is an issue with any member of the partnership, the total project could be delayed or rejected by the approving agency or agencies.
+The inability to hire individuals with the proven demonstrated skills necessary to secure external funds would interfere with the 1890 Program's ability to achieve its external funding goal; (5) Utilizing the mobile unit to expand the technology focus to assist counties across the state with our programs; (6) Assisting academic areas in developing new and innovative programs/activities; (7) helping to develop an international programming focus at South Carolina State University; (8) expanding the professional development training for Research and Extension staff; (9) emphasizing the land grant tradition of public service; (10) strengthening program development; (11) providing an opportunity to strengthen and develop more collaborations and partnerships across the state with various entities; and (12) building the Geographic Information Management System (GIS) within 1890 to enhance 1890 Research and Extension and better serve areas with specific concerns and needs.

 The main challenge that would affect the 1890 Research and Extension Program's ability to fulfill its mission and achieve its strategic goals is based primarily on funding.
 The 1890 Program receives federal formula funds each year for the 1890 Research and Extension Program.
 The Farm Security and Rural Investment Act of 2002 (H. R. 2646) requires a match percentage annually.
 As of 2007, the mandated matching requirement is 100 percent.
 If the required Annual State Public Service Activities (PSA) Match, as stipulated in the Farm Security and Rural Investment Act of 2002, is not met 1890 Research and Extension will lose 50 percent of their federal formula funds.
 The lost funds would be redistributed to states that meet the federal match requirement.
-If funding is cut, the 1890 Research and Extension activities/programs would have to be limited and/or eliminated, which would be detrimental to the limited-resource people we serve.
+The General Assembly's perception of the stability of the University in regards to the 1890 Program receiving the 100% non-federal match requirement is crucial.
+If funding is cut, 1890 Research and Extension activities/programs would have to be limited and/or eliminated, which would be detrimental to the limited-resource people it serves.
 In addition, the 1890 Program would not have the ability to increase or expand new and innovative programs/activities to the limited-resource communities served by 1890.
-However, by fulfilling the mission and achieving the strategic goals, the 1890 Research and Extension Program would have an opportunity to flourish, becoming more visible and accessible to the constituents.
-Also, by enhancing the collaborative efforts and partnerships, the 1890 Research and Extension Program is able to provide outreach services to more individuals across the State of South Carolina.
+However, by fulfilling the mission and achieving the strategic goals, the 1890 Research and Extension Program would have an opportunity to flourish, becoming more visible and accessible to its constituents.
+Also, by enhancing collaborative efforts and partnerships, the 1890 Research and Extension Program is able to provide outreach services to more individuals across the State of South Carolina.